You are here:

 - July - October Ongoing Data Processing and Analysis:

 - The preliminary dataset is updated as additional facility reports are processed by the TRI Data Processing Center.
-(This includes paper submissions, revisions, and withdrawals collected and processed after July 1.)

 - EPA begins conducting its analyses of the most recent TRI data, which will be published in the TRI National Analysis.